amooma/www.amooma.de/_screencasts/2015-02-24-fragment-caching-rails-4.2.markdown

 author: Stefan Wintermeyer
 email: stefan.wintermeyer@amooma.de
 homepage: http://www.wintermeyer.de
-abstract: "A beginner's guide to use fragement caching in a Ruby on Rails 4.2 application."
+abstract: "A beginner's guide to use fragment caching in a Ruby on Rails 4.2 application."
-excerpt: "Screencast: A beginner's guide to use fragement caching in a Ruby on Rails 4.2 application."
+excerpt: "Screencast: A beginner's guide to use fragment caching in a Ruby on Rails 4.2 application."
 youtube_video_id: l-T__mBnOAA
 video_length: 19:30 min
 custom_css: